bracca95/few-shot-framework/README.md

-# Baseline Project for Defect Views dataset
+# Baseline for Few-Shot-Learning models and comparison

 ## Dataset
 Your own dataset can be built by inheriting from the abstract class `CustomDataset` in `src.dataset.dataset`